preactjs/signals/.changeset/great-geese-play.md

 "@preact/signals-react": patch
 ---

-Use isomorphic layout effect hook
+Silences noisy warnings about `useLayoutEffect` whilst using SSR by switching to an isomorphic layout effect hook